muandane/goji/README.md

 # goji
-a cz-emoji implementation in go
+a cz-emoji implementation in go in progress 🚧